laboon/ebook/text/60_combinatorial_testing.md

 6.      "a"    | false      | false     | false
 ```

 Note that we are still checking all pairs.
 Let's check the word/bold pair to verify that that is the case.
 In test 1, we check for the word "a" with bold set to true.
 In test 2, we check the word "a" with bold set to false.
 In test 3 we check the word "bird" with bold set to true, and in test 4 we check the word "bird" with bold set to false.
 What if we're worried that special characters may cause an issue when formatting?
-We'd want to add a third possibility for the word variable, which is certainly allowed even though all of our possibilities so far have used only two possible values.
+We'd want to add a third possibility for the word variable, which is certainly allowed even though all of our possibilities so far have used only two possible values:

 ```
         WORD   | BOLD       | ITALIC    | UNDERLINE